sufyandaredevil/abh/NOTES.md

 ---

 ### REVERSING WITH GHIDRA:
-- When reversing ARM 32 or 64 bit click yes to perform analysis and make sure the following options are checked:
+- When reversing ARM 32 or 64 bit click yes to perform code analysis and make sure the following options are checked:
   - [x] ARM Aggressive Instruction Finder
   - [x] Decompile Parameter ID
 - In case of x86_64: